-The cultural heritage landscape is located on a portion of the property known municipally as 1086 Burnhamthorpe Road East, which is situated on the south side of Burnhamthorpe Road East, east of Trafalgar Road and west of Ninth Line.
+The cultural heritage landscape is situated on the south side of Burnhamthorpe Road East, east of Trafalgar Road and west of Ninth Line.
 The significant cultural heritage landscape includes the Joshua Creek and valley, as well as the original farmhouse with additions, the converted shed (now a gallery building) and the bank barn.

-The meandering creek and its valley define the rolling topography of the property, with the creek and valley lands forming the low point of the property and the house, gallery, and bank barn sited above on higher ground.
+The meandering creek and its valley define the rolling topography of the cultural heritage landscape with the creek and valley lands forming the low point of the property and the house, gallery, and bank barn sited above on higher ground.
 The area includes matures trees and gardens as well as pathways.

-The boundary of the cultural heritage landscape has been defined as Part in R-Plan .
+The boundary of the cultural heritage landscape has been defined as Part 1 on Plan 20R-21170.